cristealab/TRANSPIRE_JASMS2020/docs/run_analysis.rst

 After optimizing the kernel type and optimal number of inducing points, final models are built and trained for each set of conditions that you want to compare (e.g. control vs treatment 1, control vs. treatment 2, etc.).
 Following model training, the final predictive performance of the model can be evaluated using the held-out test partition of the dataset.

-See :doc:'this notebook <./notebooks/final model fitting and evaluation>' for a detailed workflow.
+See :doc:`this notebook <./notebooks/final model fitting and evaluation>` for a detailed workflow.

 ==============================
 STEP 5: Predict translocations